A long but pretty walk with gentle hills via a nice mixture of river valley, forest tracks, and many beautiful country houses.

 - In 20 metres go under the railway line.
 10 metres after the bridge, fork right on a signposted public footpath.
 In 110 metres, having kept parallel to the road, cross the river on a wooden bridge with wooden railings.

 - In 35 metres you are back on the main Borough Road, and go straight on , in 65 metres reaching the entrance to the Church of St Peter and St Paul.

 - If you want to go straight to the station without tea, turn right here down Deanery Place but instead of following Station Road, take the passageway straight ahead which takes you to the station.

 - For tea go left up Church Street, which is a car road made of bricks, your direction 125°.
 Going uphill, in 130 metres you come to the High Street , Godalming.
 Your suggested tea stop, Cafe Mila is in Angel Court, just off the High Street.
 The chain coffee shops are also on the High Street.

 - After tea, retrace your steps to the church.
 Go back down the High Street and at the Old Town Hall, turn right down Church Lane.
 When you reach the church go straight on to pick up the passageway ahead leading to the station.

-- At Godalming Station, go over the new pedestian bridge for the London-bound platform.
+- At Godalming Railway Station, go over the pedestian bridge for the London-bound platform.